Building Regional Capacity for Electronic Monitoring Across Taiwan

 The below images and their captions highlight how our collaborative work is advancing electronic monitoring in Taiwanese tuna fisheries.

-FSF EM Blog Installation 2 This work is all part of two Fishery Improvement Projects led by Ocean Outcomes and FSF, which are working to improve social responsibility and environmental sustainability on participating Taiwanese longline tuna fishing vessels.
+So far, the team has installed electronic monitoring equipment across four vessels and plans to do another eight this year.
+This work is all part of two Fishery Improvement Projects led by Ocean Outcomes and FSF which are working to improve social responsibility and environmental sustainability on participating Taiwanese longline tuna fishing vessels.